qleet/user-docs/docs/guides/getting-started.md

 ```

 This process will usually take 10-15 minutes.
 It can take even longer on some
 AWS accounts.
 You will see ouput as AWS resources are created.
+We don't recommend using
+`--auth-enabled=false` when deploying to EKS because the Threeport API would be exposed to
+the public internet via HTTP and without authentication.

 It will create a remote EKS Kubernetes cluster and install all of the control plane
 components.
 It will also register the same EKS cluster as the default compute space